 The success of every soundproofing project is heavily dependant on the materials you use.

-Before we go any further here are our three favourite soundproofing materials which we have found can have a big impact on almost any soundproofing project:
+Before we go any further here are our favourite soundproofing materials which we have found can have a big impact on almost any soundproofing project:

 Use poor quality materials and vibrations and airborne sound will travel through into your room with ease, leaving you frustrated that you can still hear your neighbour arguing or your son's awful music!

 Investing in good quality materials is essential if your soundproofing project is going to be a success.

 Here is our list of the 12 best soundproofing materials along with an explanation as to what the value and use of each material type is and where to find good quality products.

 Please remember the most effective soundproofing projects will use as many different methods and soundproofing materials as possible.

 Acoustic caulk (also known as an acoustic sealant or damping compound) is different from standard caulk because it is specifically designed to remain flexible rather than harden with time.

 This means that it dampens vibrations rather than passing them straight through as hard caulk does.

 Acoustic caulk is essential for pretty much every soundproofing project.
 It should be copiously spread over any joint between soundproofing materials to absorb vibrations.
 Examples of places where acoustic caulk should be used include: